hetshah2405/Het_Shah_Lav_Patel_Music-Mixer/README.md

 # Het_Shah_Lav_Patel_Music-Mixer
-This is our music mixture repo.
+This is our music mixer repo.

 ## Installation